10 Top Criteria for Selection of Testing Tools

 Check this guide to know about Codeless Testing in detail.

-3. Budget: This is a very important aspect of choosing the correct automation tool.
+This is a very important criteria for selection of testing tool.
 You might easily say that you will want a free tool because you don’t want to spend on automation if you can avoid it.

 - Time spent on learning the tool: If there is a tool that has a low learning curve, that is an indirect saving in the cost you might have spent in terms of the time the resources spend on learning the tool.
 Or hiring resources that are skilled in that particular tool.